axelarnetwork/axelar-contract-deployments/stellar/README.md

 ### Approve messages

 A message approval can be submitted to the gateway contract for a test deployment where the wallet is the signer on the gateway.
-Setting `[destination_address]` to `wallet` will use the wallet address as the destination.
+Setting `[destination-address]` to `wallet` will use the wallet address as the destination.

 ```bash
 node stellar/gateway.js approve [source-chain] [message-id] [source-address] [destination-address] [payload]